beny2000/TwitterScienceLiteracyProject/README.md

 # Twitter Science Literacy Project

 ## How to use program
-- Run `main.p` in termnial with arguments to start program, `python main.py args`
+- Run `main.pY` in termnial with arguments to start program, `python main.py args`
-- main.py takes 1 required argument which is the input file or directory, of the data to clean
+- `main.py` takes 1 required argument which is the input file or directory, of the data to clean
   - eg. `$ python main.py input`
 - use `-o output_dir` flag to specify output directory, if not specifyied one is created
 - use `-c` to read input and output directories from `config.csv` where `input_dir, output_dir` (see `config.csv`)